R-unic/ion/README.md

 # Ion

-Statically typed language built for use with Roblox that compiles to Luau.
+Statically typed language built for Roblox that compiles to Luau.

 > [!IMPORTANT]
 > This language **does not have a functional prototype yet**.
 Check out [the roadmap](#roadmap) to see current progress.
 > Check out [examples](#examples) to see some previews.

+## Contributing

+Before contributing please read up on how programming language front-ends work.
+[Crafting interpreters](https://craftinginterpreters.com/contents.html) is a good start.
+Use a commit convention when writing commit names.
+Try to adhere to the project's code style as much as possible, and follow general principles of writing clean and maintainable code.
+[Refactoring guru](https://refactoring.guru/refactoring) is a good place to learn principles of writing clean code.
+When contributing, make sure to only add one feature per PR, bloated PRs are a lot harder to review and accept.
+For any bugs please create an issue, describe it descriptively, and include how to reproduce it.

 ## Roadmap